Family Tree

 Henry VIII meets Anne Boleyn

-Anne Boleyn came to the attention of Henry VIII.
+Anne Boleyn came to the attention of King Henry VIII.
 Anne was a lady-in-waiting for Queen Catherine and the sister of Mary Boleyn who was at the time the mistress of Henry VIII.
 Henry became besotted by Anne.

 Jun 22